Commando-Brando/Commando-Brando/README.md

 ## About Me :man_technologist:

-I am a Junior Computer Science student current focusing on software engineering and preparing to start a software engineering internship summer 2022.
+I am a Junior Computer Science student current focusing on software engineering and preparing to start my USAA SWE internship for the summer of 2022!
 I am interested in building cool impactful software products and aspire to cofound a startup within the next few years.

 - 🔭 I’m currently working on a making a [yelp clone for campgrounds for my webdev udemy course](https://github.com/Commando-Brando/YelpCamp)